-The dominant forces in the online art market have shifted in recent years, from online-only platforms towards traditional art businesses rapidly embracing technology.
-Heritage Auction is a prime example, having created a significant online business, which in 2017 generated half of its total sales online, accounting for US\$438.3 million.
+New partnerships between online-only and traditional art businesses example, having created a significant online business, which in 2017 generated half of its total sales online, accounting for US\$438.3 million.
 If we add both Sotheby's and Christie's to this, then more than US\$833 million (19.7% of total online art sales) is accounted for by these three key players alone.
-With online art platforms dependent on guality inventory, and the traditional art businesses in need of a strong online presence, we are likely to see increasing convergence between online-only businesses and traditional art businesses in the coming years.
+With online art platforms dependent on quality inventory, and the traditional art businesses in need of a strong online presence, we are likely to see increasing convergence between online-only businesses and traditional art businesses in the coming years.
 The growth in new partnerships between online platforms such as Artsy, Invaluable and LiveAuctioneer and traditional art businesses (auction houses and galleries) is a sign of this new industry trend.